rajarshi99/vimux/README.md

 # vimux

-This repo is for storing the vim and tmux related configs.
+This repo is for storing the neovim, vim  and tmux related configs.
 Just tweak the variable `HERE` variable in the shell script and go to the home folder to run